 There has been some promising research on inclusivity in public buildings (Kennedy 2006; Varner 2015) by for example, considering the sensory environment (Vogul 2008; Sánchez, Vázquez and Serrano 2011) or the predictability or aesthetics of the layout (Beaver 2011; Kanakri 2017; Scott 2009).
 Design decisions can be based on the sensory and other needs or insights including users with ASC (Mostafa 2008).
 Social and communication needs also need to be considered (Sánchez, Vázquez and Serrano 2011).
 The classroom environment is important for the learning of children with ASC (Scott 2009), although there is limited high quality research in this field (Martin 2016).
 More research is needed, to further our understanding of how buildings can be made inclusive; most research focuses on public buildings rather than homes and predominantly focuses on sensory adaptations.
 Greater inclusion of people with ASC’s own opinions and experiences in future research may help to broaden our understanding of building inclusivity.

+As community art projects, museum exhibitions and heritage conservation become more accessible to the wider population, consideration needs to be made as to how people with ASCs fit into this.
+As previously described, many individuals with ASC are gifted in areas such as art and building design; how might their participation in these areas be affected by increasing levels of social interaction being developed into these roles?
+Similarly, it is important to consider how individuals with ASC who enjoy the work of others in these fields can access this in a way that is comfortable for them.

 Strengths of People with ASC